awsdocs/aws-doc-sdk-examples/rust_dev_preview/polly/README.md

 ## Purpose

-These examples demonstrate how to perform several Amazon Polly operations using the alpha version of the AWS SDK for Rust.
+These examples demonstrate how to perform several Amazon Polly operations using the developer preview version of the AWS SDK for Rust.

 Amazon Polly is a Text-to-Speech (TTS) cloud service that converts text into lifelike speech.